WALSH/LANGAN INTRODUCTION

 The Knox Family

-As noted above the Cuff family was granted an estate in Ballinrobe in 1655 from the Cromwellian Government.
+The Cuff family was granted an estate in Ballinrobe in 1655 from the Cromwellian Government.
 The property passed though various hands in the Cuff family until it was willed to Jane Cuff circa 1828.
 Jane Cuff was the wife of Colonel Nesbit Knox.

 The Knox estate at Creagh Demesne was mentioned in the 1837 description of Ballinrobe by Lewis, see Ballinrobe.